 It may seem cliché, but the move from the city to the suburbs can be rife with stress and apprehension.
 How will you function without an all-night pizza place or a corner drugstore?
 Will you be able to maintain a house and yard when condo living has been your go-to for years?
 Will car costs surpass your usual monthly CTA/Metra expenses?

-John and I regularly help others make the leap from "town to country" like we did.
+John and I regularly help others make the leap from "town to the country" as we did.
 We recently touched base with two of our North Shore buyers to see how the change came about and how the experience went.

 As North Shore natives, Spencer and Stephanie had always imagined they'd move back to the suburbs eventually.
 Like many people across the country, COVID expedited their transition.
 After several months of living in an 800-square-foot apartment, they began casually looking at online listings, not quite sure if they were ready mentally or financially to make the move.